 According to Mayo Clinic, your carb intake will be influenced by your activity levels.
 If you exercise for more than an hour, you must consume 6 to 10 grams of carbs per kilogram of your body weight (13).
 So, if you weigh 150 pounds, your daily carb intake should range between 408to 680 grams daily.

-Your carb limit should be 3 to 5 grams per kilogram of body weight if you are doing a light-intensity workout.
+Your carb limit should be 3 to 5 grams per kilogram of body weight if you do a light-intensity workout.
 It entails consuming 200 to 340 grams of carbs daily if you weigh 150 pounds.
 Again, you are asked to focus on the consumption of complex carbohydrates.

-The second type is the complex carbohydrates, of which you are asked to eat for weight loss and muscle development.
+The second type is complex carbohydrates, which you should eat every day for weight loss and muscle development.
 These carbs include fiber or starch.
 They provide your body with a slower but more long-term energy source (16).
 The best source of complex carbohydrates is whole-grain foods.

 The lean muscle diet also emphasizes eating healthy fats.
 Fats are significant in your body as they are also energy sources.
 However, you need to know that not all fats are healthy.
 This perhaps explains why the lean muscle diet focuses on healthy fats only.

 The most recommended fats are unsaturated.
 Some of the foods rich in unsaturated fats include avocados, seeds, nuts, and olive oil.
-These are some of the best foods to eat, especially if you are on keto and want to build muscle.
+These are some of the best foods to eat, especially if you are following a keto diet and want to build muscle.

 Timing Is Also Key

-For bodybuilding, you are advised to eat at least 3 to 6 meals daily.
+For bodybuilding, it is recommended to eat at least 3 to 6 meals daily.
 Each of these meals should contain at least 20 grams of protein.
-Similarly, you are advised to eat both proteins and carbs before and after your workout.
-Experts discourage the consumption of high-fiber foods before or during your workout (12).
+Similarly, you should eat both proteins and carbs before and after your workout.
+Experts discourage the consumption of high-fiber foods before or during your training (12).

 Portion Control Is Essential

 You also need to be careful with the ratios of your foods.
-So, the first thing you need to do is consult with your doctor and get guidance on your daily calorie intake.
-Remember that for muscle development, you might be forced to go on a calorie surplus (4).
+The first thing you need to do is consult with your doctor and get guidance on your daily calorie intake.
+Remember that in order to increase your muscle mass, you might also have to increase the amount of food you eat (4).

-On the other hand, you need to balance your calories to maintain healthy body weight.
-You will also need to maintain a calorie deficit if you want to get ripped.
-All these can be achieved if you know your calorie limit and now start to practice portion control.
+On the other hand, you need to balance your calories to maintain a healthy body weight.
+You will also need to keep a calorie deficit if you want to get ripped.
+All these steps can be achieved if you know your daily energy requirements and practice portion control.